CDC-DNPAO/CDCAnthro/README.md

 For additional information on age, see information on agemos at https://www.cdc.gov/nccdphp/dnpao/growthcharts/resources/sas.htm (A SAS Program for the 2000 CDC Growth Charts (ages 0 to <20 years), 2022)

-If all=TRUE, all variables in Freedman et al. paper (Freedman et al., 2019) will be output.
+If all=TRUE, all variables in Freedman et al. (2019) paper will be output.
 Will also output the L, M, and S values for each child and the value of sigma for the half-normal distribution.
 Default is FALSE

 The calculation of BMI z-scores for children without obesity is Z = (((BMI / M) ^ L) -1) / (L*S) where BMI is the child’s BMI, L is Box-Cox transformation for normality for the child’s sex and age, M is median, and S is coefficient of variation.
-Reference data are the merged LMS data files at https://www.cdc.gov/growthcharts/percentile_data_files.htm (Centers for Disease Control and Prevention (CDC), 2022)
+Reference data are the merged LMS data files at https://www.cdc.gov/growthcharts/percentile_data_files.htm (Centers for Disease Control and Prevention (CDC), 2022).
+Values of sigma, for children with obesity, are based on formulas in the Wei et al. (2020) paper.

 For children with obesity, BMI percentiles are calculated as  90 + 10*pnorm((BMI - p95) / sigma) where p95 is the sex-and age-specific 95th percentile, and sigma is the scale distribution of the half-normal distribution.